yanfrimmel/InvasiveSpeciesCPP/README.md

 * Tile based grid.
 * Player avatar follows mouse press.
 * Frames per seconds counter.
-* Camera that follows the player in world coordinates
+* Camera that follows the player in world coordinates.
+* A living world:
+    * NPC's can eat.
+    * NPC's can drink.
+    * NPC's can reproduce.
+    * NPC's travel to random directions.
+    * Plants grow with time providing food for the animals.
+* Player can eat, drink, and reproduce by moving close to the appropriate game objects.

 * Will be continued...

 ## How to use